 Figure 1 Main sources of income and Gender

-Education qualifiaction of the household head were relatively low.
+Education qualification of the household head were relatively low.
 While 42 per cent have completed high school, only 9 per cent hold a bachelor’s degree or higher.
 A large portion (27%) has education only up to middle school, which may affect awareness and use of modern farming techniques or government programs.

 Arecanut farming is the backbone of the local economy.
 About 70 per cent of households rely on it as their primary source of income.
 Other crops (16%) and government jobs (10%) play minor roles, while only 4 per cent depend on labour work (Table 1).
 This lack of livelihood diversification makes households economically vulnerable to market and crop-related disruptions.